 Target EGT (when equipped) is a function of engine compression ratio.
 8.5:1 was selected as an average representative example.
-Lower compression engines will have a target EGT approximately 100°F higher and target EGT will be lower for high compression engines (9.5-10:1).
+Lower compression engines will have a target EGT approximately $100^{\circ}$ F higher and target EGT will be lower for high compression engines (9.5-10:1).
 If target EGT is not specified by the builder or engine manufacturer it must be determined by testing.

 Typical Lycoming Installation, Conventional Magneto Ignition Source.
-Magneto drop-off check procedures are detailed in Lycoming Service Instruction 1132B as revised. information in this section is from the Service Instruction.
+Magneto drop-off check procedures are detailed in Lycoming Service Instruction 1132B as revised.
+The information in this section is from the Service Instruction.
 To perform the ignition system check, align the aircraft into the wind (if practical), confirm flaps UP, ensure prop blast won't be a factor for other aircraft, vehicles, personnel or structures, maintain aft stick in tail wheel equipped airplanes and smoothly advance the power to 1700-1800 RPM/Manufacturer's recommended setting.
-For a conventional, keyed ignition switch, move the ignition switch from BOTH to LEFT, allow the engine to stabilized on the single ignition system for 5-10 seconds and note RPM, EGT and engine smoothness and then return the ignition switch to BOTH.
+For a conventional, keyed ignition switch, move the ignition switch from BOTH to LEFT, allow the engine to stabilized on the single ignition switch to BOTH.
 EGT will rise when operating on a single magneto (due to slower burn time and less peak pressure, resulting in less expansion of combustion gases).
 Then, repeat the check on the RIGHT system.
 At the conclusion of the check, be sure the BOTH position is selected.
 Do not operate on a single magneto for too long a period; a few seconds (5-10) is usually sufficient to check drop-off and proper EGT rise while minimizing the potential for plug fouling.
 A falling/erratic EGT, rough running engine, excessive RPM drop or differential constitutes a bad magneto check and warrants troubleshooting the ignition system before flying.